Enabling a Family Member with a Substance Use Disorder

 Some people believe irreparable harm may come to the person if they stop helping them, or that refusing to unconditionally support that person would mean withdrawing love.
 There are innumerable reasons why people start and continue to enable the addicted or struggling person in their lives.

-Enabling behaviors are any actions that allow the addicted person to continue destructive substance use with minimal consequences.
+Enabling behaviors are any actions that allow someone struggling with substance misuse to continue destructive behaviors with minimal consequences.
 Because people struggling with addiction disorders will often only seek help once their behaviors start to significantly interfere with the lives, when you enable your loved one you effectively prevent them from getting the help that they need.

 How to Stop Enabling: Breaking the Cycle